deveshjain0/datahub-learn/network-documentation/avalanche/tutorials/dapp-tutorials/Chainlink-Betting-Game-on-Avalanche.md

 # main game function (photo)

-Look  at out chart so basically the user makes a bet directly to to our smart contract by calling the game function and what they do is they bet on a dice roll and so they bet the low value or the high value which is going to be either one through three or three to six .
+Look  at out chart so basically the user makes a bet directly to to our smart contract by calling the game function and what they do is they bet on a dice roll and so they bet the low value or the high value which is going to be either one to three or three to six .
 They provide a random seed for that number and if they win twice the amount of cryptocurrency that they bet.
 And if not then they lose the cryptocurrency.

 In this tutorial, we go through: